Neyzv/Frilement/README.md

 # Frilement 📂

-Frilement is a Python librairy to split large data file like `csv` files into multiple little files.
+Frilement is a Python librairy to split large data files like `csv` files into multiple little files, inside folders (clusters) or not.

 ## Available file formats 📃
 ### Input ↩️